CatraProto/docs/handling_states.md

 ## Restarting the flow
 Even though it is not present in these examples, if the state is not higher or equal to `LoggedIn` you can call `CancelAsync()` to cancel the current operation.\
-This method does not return any error and just like the other ones, you will receive a new state.
+This method does not return cannot return errors.
+As always, you will receive a new state.

 ## Example of user login
 ```cs